njeff/cherryblossom/README.md

 PCB gerbers and schematic are in the `pcb` folder.

 A 3D model of the case and plate without the gesture sensor hole is in the model folder called `numpad_nogesture.step`.
 If you want the hole for the gesture sensor, use the model `numpad_gesture.step`.
 The body thicknesses are slightly different because they came from different models where I had different material thicknesses set for CNC operations.

+The firmware for the numpad is under my personal fork of the QMK firmware.